magmodules/magento2-sooqr/README.md

 #### Magento® Marketplace

-This extension will also be available on the Magento® Marketplace when approved.
+This extension will also be available on the Magento® Marketplace once approved.

 #### Install via Composer